3 for 2 on selected interior paint and 4 for 3 on selected laminate & luxury vinyl click flooring now on. Shop now >>

 Electrical lighting consistently burns brightly and for us long as you want it to.
 Being a permanent fixture, it has to be fixed into place and be properly fitted.

-Types of outdoor lighting
+Types of outdoor lights

 Used to enhance the exterior of your home as well as light up your garden, wall lights come in a wide range of designs – both traditional and modern to suit your look.
 Many are fitted with a passive infrared sensor (PIR), so it's activated only when motion is detected in a certain range (which can be as wide as eight metres).
 This ensures it's used efficiently to help save energy.
 These lights offer a choice of power supply - so opt for mains, solar or battery power depending on your set-up.
 See our collections for other coordinating lights.